magento/magento2/app/code/Magento/Deploy/README.md

-Deploy is a module that holds collection of command line tools to help with magento application deployment.
-To execute this command, please run "bin/magento setup:static-content:deploy" from the magento root directory.
+Deploy is a module that holds collection of command line tools to help with Magento application deployment.
+To execute this command, please run "bin/magento setup:static-content:deploy" from the Magento root directory.